Caleb-Shepard/Scripts/README.md

     Caleb Shepard

 ### Acknowledgments
-    A special thank you to [nana-4](https://github.com/nana-4) for the flat plat theme included in the beautification script Thanks to daniruiz for the Flat-Remix icon theme, which makes the shell theme look cohesive
+    A special thank you to <a href="https://github.com/nana-4">nana-4</a> for the flat plat theme included in the beautification script
+    Thanks to daniruiz for the Flat-Remix icon theme, which makes the shell theme look cohesive

-    Visit the [flat remixx repository](https://github.com/daniruiz/Flat-Remix) to support daniruiz
+    Visit the <a href="https://github.com/daniruiz/Flat-Remix">flat remix repository</a> to support daniruiz

 ### Notables
-    Consider installing a Wireless [SSID refresher](https://extensions.gnome.org/extension/905/refresh-wifi-connections/) for Gnome Shell
+    Consider installing a Wireless <a href="https://extensions.gnome.org/extension/905/refresh-wifi-connections/>SSID refresher</a> for Gnome Shell

 ### License
 This project is licensed under the GPLv2